Ó

-Ó, ó (o-acute) is a letter in the Czech, Dobrujan Tatar, Emilian-Romagnol, Faroese, Hungarian, Icelandic, Kashubian, Polish, Slovak, Karakalpak, and Sorbian languages.
+Ó (minuscule: ó), known as O-acute, is a Latin-script character composed of the letter O and an acute accent.
+It is found in the Czech, Dobrujan Tatar, Emilian-Romagnol, Faroese, Hungarian, Icelandic, Kashubian, Polish, Slovak, Karakalpak, and Sorbian languages.
 The symbol also appears in the Afrikaans, Catalan, Dutch, Irish, Nynorsk, Bokmål, Occitan, Portuguese, Spanish, Italian and Galician languages as a variant of the letter "o".
 It usually represents a vowel sound longer than or slightly different from that represented by plain "o", although in some cases its sound is notably different (as in modern Polish, where it is pronounced the same as "u").
 In some cases it represents the vowel "o" with a particular tone (for example, a high rising tone in Vietnamese).
 It is sometimes also used in English for loanwords.

 Usage in various languages

 Chinese

 In Chinese pinyin ó is the yángpíng tone (阳平, high-rising tone) of "o".

 Czech and Slovak

 Ó is the 24th letter of the Czech alphabet and the 28th letter of the Slovak alphabet.
 It represents //oː//.